RecList/reclist/README.rst

 Our library pre-packages standard recSys KPIs and important behavioral tests, but it is built with extensibility in mind: you can re-use tests in new suites, or you can write new domain-specific suites and tests.

 Any suite must inherit the *RecList* interface, and then declare with Pytonic decorators its tests.
-In this case, the test re-uses a standard function:
+Here, we inherit all the tests from an existing "parent" RecList and just add one more test to create a new suite:

 .. code-block:: python

-    class MyRecList(RecList):
+    class ChildRecList(MyParentRecList):

-        @rec_test(test_type='stats')
+        @rec_test(test_type='custom_test', display_type='scalar')
-        def basic_stats(self):
+        def my_test(self):
             """
-            Basic statistics on training, test and prediction data
+            Custom test, returning my lucky number as an example
             """
-            from reclist.metrics.standard_metrics import statistics
+            from random import randint

-            return statistics(self._x_train,
-                self._y_train,
-                self._x_test,
-                self._y_test,
-                self._y_preds)
+            return { "luck_number": randint(0, 100) }

-Any model can be tested, as RecList does not make any assumption on the model's internal structure, but only the availability of `predictions` and `ground truth`.
+Any model can be tested, as no assumption is made on the model's structure, but only the availability of `predictions` and `ground truth`.
 Once again, while our example leverages a DataFrame-shaped dataset for these entities, you are free to build your own
 RecList instance with any shape you prefer, provided you implement the metrics accordingly.

-*RecList* recognizes that outside of academic benchmarks, some mistakes are worse than others, and not all inputs are created equal: when possible, it tries to operationalize through scalable code behavioral insights for debugging and error analysis; it also provides extensible abstractions when domain knowledge and custom logic are needed.

 Once you run a suite of tests, results are dumped automatically and versioned in a folder (local or on S3), structured as follows
 (name of the suite, name of the model, run timestamp):